 What Is Business Development?

-There isn’t a standard definition of business development.
-In fact, most companies use the term differently, depending on what they need that role to do for them.
+The most accurate definition of business development is a set of tasks and processes meant to develop and implement growth opportunities within (and between) organizations in a sustainable and profitable way.
+In practice, however, most companies use the term differently, depending on what they need that role to do for them.

 For example, Business Development in a SaaS scaleup usually involves a lot of cold outreach to potential customers.
 In a big, multinational company, on the other hand, Business Development may do market analysis for new-market entry or a new line of products.